letStayFoolish/javascript-advanced/Optimization.md

 prioritized**, which means that if you yield in the middle of a task, the continuation of the current task will run **before** any other similar tasks are started.

-This avoids code from other task sources from interrupting the order of your code's execution, such as task from third-party scripts.
+This avoids code from other task sources from interrupting the order of your code's execution, such as a task from third-party scripts.
 ![optimization-screen-04.png](optimization-screen-04.png)